jagaro-sbs/build-openwrt/README.md

 # Build OpenWRT

-This repository builds the latest dnsmasq (2.92rc3) for various OpenWRT targets.
+This repository builds the latest dnsmasq (2.92rc3) for OpenWRT.

 ## Running locally